utkarsh512/CreateDebateScraper/README.md

 * __State of Post__: `open` (other options are `closed` and `both`)

 ### Notes
-CreateDebate displays subaaray of the main post array using `[offset : offset + perpage]`.
+CreateDebate displays subarray of the main post array using `[offset : offset + perpage]`.
 This API uses <kbd>PerPage</kbd> of 96, and <kbd>Offset</kbd> is increased in steps of 96 to scrape entire data set with given constraints.

 ## Requirements
 * BeautifulSoup (bs4)